jsalowey/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 ### EAP-MSCHAPv2

-If using EAP-MSCHAPv2 {{KAMATH}} as an inner method, the EAP-FAST-MSCHAPv2 variant defined in Section 3.2.3 of {{RFC5422}} MUST be used, instead of the derivation defined in {{MSCHAP}}.
+If using EAP-MSCHAPv2 {{KAMATH}} as an inner EAP method, the EAP-FAST-MSCHAPv2 variant defined in Section 3.2.3 of {{RFC5422}} MUST be used, instead of the derivation defined in {{MSCHAP}}.

 The difference between EAP-MSCHAPv2 and EAP-FAST-MSCHAPv2 is that the